AlexandreDabySeesaram/NeuROM/README.md

 ### Reduced-order modelling

-Given a hypercube `ParameterHypercube` defining the parametric space, the Space dirichlet boundary conditions a mesh and the maximum number of requested modes, a reduced-order model od the parametric field is built
+Given a hypercube `ParameterHypercube` defining the parametric space, the Space dirichlet boundary conditions a mesh and the maximum number of requested modes, a reduced-order model of the parametric field is built

 `ROM_model = NeuROM(Mesh_object,ParameterHypercube,ConfigFile)`